MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 Version control with Visual Studio is easy with Git.
 We meet you where you are.
 You can work remotely with the Git provider of your choice, such as GitHub or Azure DevOps.
 Or, you can work locally with no provider at all.

+There are three ways to start using Git with Visual Studio to be more productive:

+- [Create a new Git repository](#create-a-new-git-repository-in-visual-studio-2019).
+If you already have code that's not associated with Git, you can start by creating a new Git repository.
+- [Clone an existing Git repository](git-clone-repository.md).
+If the code that you'd like to work on isn't on your machine, you can clone any existing remote repositories.
+You can also use GitHub to explore and learn from a large number of open-source repositories.
+Visual Studio makes it easy to clone and browse existing GitHub repositories, so it’s a great learning environment.
+- [Open an existing repository](git-clone-repository.md#open-an-existing-local-repository).
+If your code is already on your machine, you can open it by using **File** > **Open** > **Project/Solution** (or **Folder**) and Visual Studio automatically detects if it has an initialized Git repository.

 If you don't have a Git provider yet, we recommend you start with GitHub since the Git experience in Visual Studio is optimized for this provider.
 GitHub offers free and secured cloud code storage where you can store your code and access it from any device, anywhere.

 Not only can you add both GitHub and GitHub Enterprise accounts to your keychain, but you can also leverage them just as you do with Microsoft accounts.
 For more information, see the [Work with GitHub accounts in Visual Studio](../ide/work-with-github-accounts.md) page.
 If you don’t have a GitHub account, you can start by following the steps outlined in the [Create a GitHub account to use with Visual Studio](git-create-github-account.md) page.

-Get started by adding your code to Git & GitHub in the **Create a Git repository** dialog box.
-Learn how in the article, [Create a new Git repository](git-create-repository.md).

 :::image type="content" source="media/git-source-control-create-repository.png" alt-text="The Create a Git Repository dialog box in Visual Studio.":::

-Alternately, you can also start by:

-- [Cloning an existing Git repository](git-clone-repository.md).
-If the code that you'd like to work on isn't on your machine, you can clone any existing remote repositories.
-You can also use GitHub to explore and learn from a large number of open-source repositories.
-Visual Studio makes it easy to clone and browse existing GitHub repositories, so it’s a great learning environment.

-- [Opening an existing repository](git-clone-repository.md#open-an-existing-local-repository).
-If your code is already on your machine, you can open it by using **File** > **Open** > **Project/Solution** (or **Folder**) and Visual Studio automatically detects if it has an initialized Git repository.

 ## View files in Solution Explorer